-- Emergency vehicles will be prioritized to pass through the Highway 4 construction site with minimal delay via advanced notice given direct to the site from dispatchers.
+- Emergency vehicles will be prioritized to pass through the Highway 4 construction site with minimal delay via advanced notice given directly to the site from dispatchers.

 What time should we be leaving Port Alberni?

-Visitors leaving Port Alberni after 7:30pm should be encouraged to prepare for travel delays by ensuring that they have enough fuel, water and food.
+Travel by car from Port Alberni to the construction site takes roughly 1 hour.
+Visitors should leave ample time to arrive at the site during scheduled opening times.
+Also, visitors should prepare for travel delays by ensuring that they have enough fuel, water and food.

 - The project will upgrade 1.5 kilometres of the Pacific Rim highway along Kennedy Hill adjacent to Kennedy Lake.